Ian Stendal: Biography

 Around this time, Stendal became fascinated by Los Angeles street life and turned his lens toward capturing the vast diversity of life he found in the city.
-Seldom ironic, Stendal sought very literal and personal renderings of his subjects, giving the audience a more emotional and direct experience of what they might otherwise consider prosaic.
-Much of his street photography is marked by a brightness and vitality unusual in that art form and he was one of the few street photographers to embrace Kodachrome film, eschewing the black and white standard to celebrate the vigor and energy of California life.
+Stendal sought very literal and personal renderings of his subjects, giving the audience a more emotional and direct experience of what they might otherwise consider prosaic.
+Much of his street photography is marked by a brightness and vitality unusual in that art form, and he was one of the few street photographers to embrace Kodachrome film, eschewing the black and white standard to celebrate the vigor and energy of California life.

-Unlike his fellow émigrés, many of whom returned to Europe after the war, Stendal remained in California until he died on November 18, 1992 in North Hollywood, Los Angeles.
+Unlike his fellow émigrés, many of whom returned to Europe after the war, Stendal remained in California until he died on November 18, 1992, in North Hollywood, Los Angeles.
 In 1952, he married Olivia Newmark (b.
 Olga Navarova), an actress he had met while working on the set of Nancy Goes to Rio.

 In 1958, Stendal began teaching photography at the Art Center College of Design in Pasadena, California.
 In 1962, the International Museum of Photography at George Eastman House mounted Stendal's first solo museum show.
-Stendal was included in the 1967 "New Documents" exhibition, at the Museum of Modern Art in New York City along with Lee Friedlander, Garry Winogrand and Diane Arbus.
+Stendal was included in the 1967 "New Documents" exhibition at the Museum of Modern Art in New York City along with Lee Friedlander, Garry Winogrand and Diane Arbus.
 In 1989, the Museum of Modern Art displayed a major retrospective of Stendal's works.
 His work was displayed again by the San Francisco Museum of Modern Art as a retrospective in 1992, just before his death.
 Having grown up in the verdant city of Prague, Stendal was fascinated by the bizarre and thrilling images of people almost cavalierly adapting to a harsh life in the desert.
 Throughout the 1970s and 80s, he made yearly summer trips to Palm Springs, Las Vegas, Phoenix, and Tucson.
 A selection of photographs from these trips was published as Urban / Desert and was displayed at the Whatley Gallery in Los Angeles in 1998.
 A large collection of his work, unseen by the public, is currently in the hands of a private collector who has plans of releasing some of the photographs for publication.